capitalch/trace/Walkthrough.md

 * For number formatting and input of numbers a library react-number-format is used.
 It is used in the Money control in html-core.tsx
 * For searchable drop down a library react-select is used.

+## Postman
+* Used for sending data to Flask server.
+For mutation all data sent to server is JSON data.
+The JSON data from Postman was of following format.
+Check the "" for string format.
+The '' does not work.
+Inside "" the json data needs to be escaped.
+The content-type is application/json.

+mutation { jAddAdam(inputJson:
+" { \"parent\": {            \"name\": \"adam1\", \"value\": { \"sample\": \"def\" } }}"
+) { id    }    }

+This is a mutation with name jAddAdam.
+This is a test scenario.
+All insert and update data will have similar JSON which is converted to SQL's at server by using a generic function in Python